flutter/website/get-started/codelab/index.md

       }
     {% endprettify %}

-    Next, you'll add a `_buildSuggestions()` function to the RandomwordsState class.
-This method builds the ListView that displays the suggested word pairing.
+    Next, you'll add a `_buildSuggestions()` function to the `RandomwordsState` class.
+This method builds the `ListView` that displays the suggested word pairing.

-    The ListView class provides a builder property, `itemBuilder`, that's a a factory builder and callback function specified as an anonymous function.
+    The `ListView` class provides a builder property, `itemBuilder`, that's a factory builder and callback function specified as an anonymous function.
-    Two parameters are passed to the function&mdash;the BuildContext, and the row iterator, `i`.
+    Two parameters are passed to the function&mdash;the `BuildContext`, and the row iterator, `i`.
 The iterator begins at 0 and increments each time the function is called, once for every suggested word pairing.
     This model allows the suggested list to grow infinitely as the user scrolls.

- 2. Add the entire `_buildSuggestions()` function, shown below, to the RandomWordsState class (delete the comments, if you prefer).
+ 2. Add the entire `_buildSuggestions()` function, shown below, to the `RandomWordsState` class (delete the comments, if you prefer).

     <!-- skip -->
     {% prettify dart %}